What do I need to apply as a transfer student?

 How will my courses be evaluated for admission to Saint Mary's?

 All transferable academic coursework is considered in determining eligibility for admission.
-When courses are repeated, only the most recent grade will be computed into the grade point average in determining the minimum admission standard.
+When courses are repeated, only the better grade will be computed into the grade point average in determining the minimum admission standard.

 How will my courses transfer to Saint Mary's?